broadinstitute/bits-fedex/README.md

 # bits-fedex
-A web service for querying the Fedex API
+A REST API wrapper for the Fedex Tracking SOAP web service